Photos and articles courtesy of Le Sueur County Historical Society photo collection.

 Cast of Characters Listed

-Entire action of the play takes place in the yard of a
+Entire action of the play takes place in the yard of a country

 school in Missouri, adjoining the Morton’s yard in Linesville, Iowa.